-As mobile devices become more widespread and mobility becomes more electric, the need for higher performance and smaller devices is increasing.
+As mobile devices become ubiquitous and mobility becomes more electric, the need for higher performance and smaller devices is increasing rapidly.

-As a result, the amount and density of heat generated by electronic devices is increasing, and heat dissipation problems are occurring in all industrial fields.
-Heat generation is a major enemy of electronic devices, and it is a problem that can lead to poor performance, reduced device life, and deteriorating reliability such as fire accidents.
-Conventionally, air and water cooling systems such as fans and chillers have been used to dissipate heat, but these forced cooling systems lead to larger equipment and increased energy consumption.
+As the amount of heat generated by electronic devices increases, effective heat dissipation is becoming a major problem.
+Heat is the enemy of all electronic devices and can lead to poor performance, reduced device life, and deteriorating reliability.
+Conventional air and water cooling systems can dissipate heat but forced cooling systems require larger equipment and increased energy consumption

-Therefore, it is important to make the equipment components highly thermally conductive so that they can efficiently dissipate heat with the power of the materials themselves.
-The key materials for equipment components are ceramics and resin/rubber materials.
+It is therefore vitally important to make electronic components highly thermally conductive so that they can efficiently dissipate heat.
+The key heat dissipation materials for electronic components are ceramics and resin/rubber materials

-Additives called "fillers" are the key to improving the performance of ceramics and resin materials.
+Additives (fillers) are the key to improving the heat removal performance of ceramics and resin materials.
 At U-MAP, we have developed an innovative filler material, Thermalnite (fibrous aluminum nitride single crystal), that dramatically improves the conduction of heat away from sensitive electronic components.
 In addition to Thermalnite’s superior heat conduction capacity, it also improves physical robustness with high electrical resistance characteristics.

-Electricity is indispensable in our daily lives.
-Power and heat are closely related.
-Heat generation reduces the efficiency of the CPU, so more power is needed to perform the same processing.
-In addition, in data centers, where power consumption is an issue, nearly half of the power consumed is used to cool the servers.
-It is said that the power used for this cooling already accounts for nearly 1% of the world's total power consumption, and there are predictions that it will increase to 10% by 2030.
+Power consumption and heat generation are closely related.
+Heat generation in phones and computers reduces the efficiency of the CPU, so more power is needed to perform the same processing.
+In data centers, where excess power consumption is an issue, nearly half of the power consumed is used to cool the servers.
+It is estimated said that the power used for this cooling already accounts for nearly 1% of the world's total power consumption, and there are predictions that it will increase to 10% by 2030.

-By solving the heat problem in electronic devices, we can reduce the impact of these devices and systems on the world's energy problems.
-This is the future that U-MAP is aiming for.
+By addressing the heat problem in electronic devices, we can reduce the impact of these devices and systems on the world's energy problems.
+This is the energy-optimized future that U-MAP is aiming toward.

-U-MAP is a materials venture born from a university laboratory.
+U-MAP is a high-tech materials venture born from collaboration with a world-class university laboratory.